ekremgunes/TravelMapGuide/README.md

 # Explore Our Travel Project! 🌍🚀

 In this project, we have developed a platform where users can share their travel experiences on a map and showcase the places they have visited.
-We are thrilled to present this project together with my teammate [Ekrem Güneş](https://github.com/ekremgunes).
+We are thrilled to present this project together with my teammate [Enes Biricik](https://github.com/EnesBiricik).

 ## 🔹 Key Features